 Do I need rent guarantee insurance?

 How much would it affect your income if your tenant was unable to pay the rent?
-If you need the certainly of having your rent paid, you should consider rent guarantee insurance.
+If you need the certainty of having your rent paid, you should consider rent guarantee insurance.
 Here we explain what it is and how it works.

 What is rent guarantee insurance?